By Keith Dunphy, CRO, Omnico Group

 It’s no wonder consumers are demanding it, after a year of such profound change.
 According to our research, more than half (56%) of attractions visitors consider contactless a ‘must-have’.
 Without it, attractions risk falling short of consumer expectations in terms of venue safety and could miss out on footfall before they even begin.

-However, contactless technology is far from just a safety measure.
+However, contactless tech is far from just a safety measure.
 It can also enhance the guest experience, facilitate spend and grow revenue.
 With closures costing the attractions industry an estimated $23 billion last year, businesses simply can’t afford to ignore technologies and tactics that can see them on the road to recovery.

 So, as attractions work to get back on their feet, they should look beyond safety and deploy contactless to enhance the visitor journey and boost profits.
 Here’s why: